 Draw the hard scape objects: The driveway, fences, pools, sidewalks, and patios.
 Finally sketch the trees and plants by putting a dot in the center of them and a circle for the outline of the canopy.

-Draw the dimensions: Put the major dimensions on the plan so you don't have to count squares every time; things like the property line dimensions and the major house dimensions and distances from the property lines and width of the driveway are usually sufficient.
+Draw the dimensions: Put the major dimensions on the plan so you don't have to count squares every time; things like the property line dimensions, dimensions of storage buildings, the major house dimensions and distances from the property lines and width of the driveway are usually sufficient.

 Write the names of the trees and plants as best you can on the graph paper.